ServSafe Manager Study Guide for the ServSafe

 Lighting

 Proper lighting ensures a safe and easy to clean facility.
 Certain areas of the facility have specific lighting intensity requirements and lighting should be monitored.
 Bulbs should be the correct size, shatterproof (or have protective covers to prevent physical contamination), and replaced when burned out.
+Protective lighting covers are now mandatory in all food-prep, storage, and service areas to prevent glass fragments from becoming a physical contaminant.

 Ventilation

 Ventilation removes heat, steam, smoke, fumes, odors, etc. from the facility.
 Ventilation systems also prevent grease buildup and condensation.
 Clean often and according to the manufacturer’s recommendations.
+Filters and ductwork must be cleaned by a professional if they cannot be adequately maintained by staff.

 Garbage